Added an alternative solution using ACME.

 If it has the expired certificate, a quick fix is simply stopping and starting the IPsec service.
 Go to VPN->IPsec->Disable then Enable the tunnel, applying changes each time.
 You can also simply reboot the firewall.

-If you want to automate the restart of IPsec you can use cron:
+Alternative, you can automate the restart of the IPsec VPN by using cron:

 In PfSense Package Manager, install cron.
 Then go to Services -> cron -> and Add a new job.
 For example, a job that restarts the service on the first day of every month: